sunpterodactyl/ip/docs/README.md

 ![Preview](https://github.com/sunpterodactyl/ip/blob/master/docs/Ui.png)

-Hi, I'm Sunpter your personalised priority assistant.
+Hi, I'm Sunpter your personalised priority assistant - but I've recently been taken over by another character.
 Here are some great things about me
 - I remember tasks for you
 - I can list tasks in order of priority
 - I'm a simple chatbot